Life As a Medical Records or Health Information Technician

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 There were about 206,300 jobs for Medical Records or Health Information Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 13.5% which is above the national average.
 The Bureau of Labor Statistics predicts 27,800 new jobs for Medical Records or Health Information Technician by 2026.
-There will be an estimated 15,800 positions for Medical Records or Health Information Tech per year.
+Due to new job openings and attrition, there will be an average of 15,800 job openings in this field each year.

 The states with the most job growth for Medical Records or Health Information Tech are Arizona, Utah, and Colorado.
 Watch out if you plan on working in Rhode Island, Illinois, or Mississippi.
 These states have the worst job growth for this type of profession.

-The average yearly salary of a Medical Records or Health Information Tech ranges between $26,550 and $66,260.
+The typical yearly salary for Medical Records and Health Information Technicians is somewhere between $26,550 and $66,260.

 Medical Records and Health Information Technicians who work in New Jersey, District of Columbia, or Connecticut, make the highest salaries.